OpertusMundi/profile/README.md

 Copy `.env.example` to `.env` and configure if needed (e.g `FLASK_ENV` variable).

 Copy `compose.yml.example` to `compose.yml` (or `docker-compose.yml`) and adjust to your needs (e.g. specify volume source locations etc.).

-You will at least need to configure the network (inside `compose.yml`) to attach to.
+You need to configure the network to attach to.
 For example, you can create a private network named `opertusmundi_network`:

     docker network create --attachable opertusmundi_network

+You also need to configure for volumes used for input/output data.
+For example, you can create a named volume `opertusmundi_profile_input`:

+    docker volume create opertusmundi_profile_input

 Build: